kubecost/docs/install-and-configure/advanced-configuration/eks-optimized/kubecost-agentless-amp.md

 This assumes you have created the AWS IAM policies above.
 If using multiple AWS accounts, you will need to create the policies in each account.

-1. Update the place holder values such as YOUR_CLUSTER_NAME_HERE in [values-kubecost-agent.yaml](values-kubecost-agent.yaml)
+1. Update the place holder values such as YOUR_CLUSTER_NAME_HERE in values-kubecost-agent.yaml

 1. Create the Kubecost namespace:

     ```bash
-    kubectl create ns YOUR_NAMESPACE
+    kubectl create ns $KUBECOST_NAMESPACE
     ```

 1. Configure the Kubecost Service Account: